isaacfab/cmu-17-691/2023-spring/class-4/README.md

 ### Baseline Model

- ~~Define problem -> Collect small datasets -> .~~ Build your first model
+ ~~Define problem -> Collect small datasets -> .~~ Build your first model Baseline Models help us set expectations for how well our model will perform.

 #### Baseline Idea: How complicated?